jenPlaza/aypad-prototype/README.md

 **Volunteer project through the UN Volunteers<br />Contact: Jim Tamuro & Philip Salis Bangura**

-Africa Youth for Peace and Development(AYPAD) is a fully responsive html prototype.
-AYPAD was created using HTML,CSS, and Vanilla Javascript.
-Developed from conception AYPAD manages 65% of its content using multiple object arrays that parses data, passing those values, into conditions and functions.
-Finally the changes are displayed, on screen, by modifying the selected HTML element with new innerhtml content.
-Visit https://aypad.org.
-To view Adobe XD Wireframes https://jennplaza.wordpress.com/wp-content/uploads/2024/07/aypad-lofi.png / https://jennplaza.wordpress.com/wp-content/uploads/2024/08/hifi-min.png
+Africa Youth for Peace and Development (AYPAD) is a fully responsive HTML prototype built using HTML, CSS, and Vanilla JavaScript.
+Designed and developed from conception, AYPAD manages 65% of its content through the use of multiple object arrays.
+These arrays process data by passing values into conditions and functions, which are then rendered dynamically by updating the selected HTML elements with new innerHTML content.
+For more details, visit https://aypad.org or explore the prototype at https://jenplaza.github.io/aypad-prototype.
+You can also check out the Adobe XD wireframes at https://jennplaza.wordpress.com/wp-content/uploads/2024/07/aypad-lofi.png and https://jennplaza.wordpress.com/wp-content/uploads/2024/08/hifi-min.png.

 ## About AYPAD